-Understanding Price to Book Value
+Understanding Price to Book Ratio

 Price to book value essentially determines the value given by the market for each rupee of the company's net worth.
-Book value refers to how much an investor would receive if the company sold off its assets and paid all its debts.
+Book value refers to how much an investor would receive if the company sold off its assets and paid off all its debts.
 Book value shows the actual value of the company.

 The formula to derive Price to Book Value